 1. Your Network Capacity

 First and foremost, you need to know your network capacity.
-Can it handle the increase in data?
+Can your current network handle the increase in data?
 Is it sufficient to sustain network flow?
 Do you have the proper LAN (local area network) setup for VoIP?
-Without a network, you won't have the infrastructure to use VoIP services.
+Without a reliable network, you will not have the infrastructure to use VoIP services.
 Have your network administrators give your network a check-up so you can check this important requirement off the list.

 2. Your Internet connection

 Know the bandwidth available to your small businesses.
 Each and every business has its own internet needs and requirements.
-Before you switch to VoIP, you need to make sure your current connection can handle VoIP service alongside your current internet use.
-Use our VoIP speed tester to test your current internet connection.
+Before you switch to VoIP, you need to make sure your current connection can handle a VoIP service alongside your current internet use.
+Use our VoIP speed tester to test your current internet connection to see if you need to upgrade your bandwidth.

 3. Calling Habits

 Look at your calling habits.
 If you frequently make long distance and international calls, VoIP can help you optimize savings.
-If you usually limit yourself to local calls, VoIP will not be as cost effective—but it will allow you to quickly expand your calling area (and business!)
+If you usually limit yourself to local calls, VoIP will not be as cost effective—but it will allow you to quickly expand your calling area (and business!).
+VoIP calling plans range from pay as you go and metered plans to unlimited local and long distance calling, and even international calling plans, too.

 5. Premises- or Hosted Phone System